Vilmokas/vilmokas.github.io/README.md

 ## Major Changes

+- 4.2.0 - Removed bootstrap css and javascript
 - 4.1.0 - Added jinja2 and python script to generate index page from json data and html template.
 - 4.0.0 - Changed layout to a simple version, displaying only recent projects with images.
 - 3.0.0 - Moved to vanilla Javascript, CSS and HTML with Bootstrap.